 This temporary online exemption applies only to those teacher training programs established and approved under the Yoga Alliance RYS credential for in-person instruction.
 This provision does not allow an RYS to develop and market a new teacher training designed or intended to be delivered entirely online using its current RYS credentials, regardless of any local social distancing requirements or norms.
 Doing so is considered a violation of Yoga Alliance’s credentialing standards and will be handled in accordance with accountability procedures.
 If you have concerns, please email our Accountability Department at email@example.com.

 If YA is allowing RYS members to run trainings entirely online right now, why can’t I start a new all-online training without applying for the Online Teacher Training requirements?
 Isn’t it the same thing?

-In short: no. When Yoga Alliance developed and announced this temporary online exemption in March 2020, we believed that the need for it would be short-term and, to support members’ continuity of operations through that short period, intentionally put a limited structure around this exemption.
+In short: no. When Yoga Alliance initially developed and announced the temporary online exemption in March 2020, we believed that the need for it would be short-term and, to support members’ continuity of operations through that short period, intentionally put a limited structure around this exemption.

 It is now clear that this need is not short-term, nor are communities likely to return exactly to the way they operated before the pandemic.
 As the world continues to transition to more and more online connection and engagement, so does the teaching and practice of yoga.
 We will need the right set of tools and practices to support your needs in this “new normal.”
-This pandemic has also shined a light on what many have long debated—that developing highly trained and prepared yoga teachers can be done with a combination of in-person and online (live and pre-recorded) teaching, as long as the guidelines and parameters for doing so are clear and responsible, and schools have the necessary knowledge, tools, and resources.
+The COVID-19 pandemic also shined a light on what many have long debated—that developing highly trained and prepared yoga teachers can be done with a combination of in-person and online (live and pre-recorded) teaching, as long as the guidelines and parameters for doing so are clear and responsible, and schools have the necessary knowledge, tools, and resources.
 We are working now to ensure that we know what these tools and resources are for the needs ahead, and that we can support you appropriately.
-However, this current exemption is not intended or designed to support any permanent changes to the RYS standards and should not be applied in that way.

 How is Yoga Alliance monitoring compliance with the RYS standards during this time?